IgniteUI/igniteui-docfx/en/components/grids_templates/validation.md

 ---

 # Angular @@igComponent Editing and Validation
-The @@igComponent's editing exposes a reactive forms style validation of user input when editing cells/rows.
-It extends [Angular's reactive forms](https://angular.io/guide/reactive-forms) validation functionality to allow easier integration with a well known functionality.
+The @@igComponent's editing exposes a built-in validation mechanism of user input when editing cells/rows.
+It extends the [Angular Form validation](https://angular.io/guide/form-validation) functionality to allow easier integration with a well known functionality.
 When the state of the editor changes, visual indicators are applied to the edited cell.

 ## Configuration